-Peter Hoffmann received his diploma (2009) and his PhD (2012) from the Meteorological Institute at the University of Hamburg.
-His research topics were related to urban climate modeling with a focus on the future urban climate.
-As a post-doc at the CSIRO in Melbourne he conducted and analyzed regional climate projections for Vietnam, Australia, and the South-Pacific.
-Afterwards he pursued his interest in modeling processes within the earth system at the DWD in Hamburg (waves and ocean circulation) and the Department of Mathematics at the University of Hamburg (cities).
-In addition, he conducted research on topics related to biometeorology and extreme weather events as well as on the application of statistical methods in climate science.
+Peter Hoffmann obtained both his diploma (2009) and PhD (2012) at the Meteorological Institute of the University of Hamburg.
+His research topics mainly revolved around urban climate modeling and its relation to climate change.
+Following his PhD, he conducted regional climate projections for Vietnam, Australia, and the Pacific region in Melbourne at CSIRO to further assess the impacts of climate change for these countries.
+He then pursued his interest in modeling the various processes of the Earth system at the Seewetteramt in Hamburg (waves and ocean) and in the Department of Mathematics at the University of Hamburg (urban systems).
+In the LLF project UrbMod, he coordinated an interdisciplinary team of young researchers and worked on modelling the impact of environmental stressors on human health.
+Furthermore, he conducted research on extreme weather events and the application of statistical methods in climate science.

 Detailed CV of Peter Hoffmann (736 KB)